epicallan/deploy-hs-bin/readme.md

 # Deploy-hs-bin

-Installs the cli of a [deploy app](https://github.com/epicallan/deploy-hs-bin) I am working on using npm.
+Installs the cli of a [deploy app](https://github.com/epicallan/deploy-hs-bin) - whoch is currently in alpha not ready for planned useage.